mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "Let us send the astroplane in pursuit of the ray."

 The mysterious engine began to wind up the past along this ray, pursuing it into the abysses of space, this time in the direction of flight.
 And Sharrington saw leaf after leaf of his outward life unfold again—his mother's funeral, his horseback rides in the Park, his meeting, his walks with Eve, their marriage, their honeymoon five hundred miles away.
 Then the day when he first fell ill, his visits to Mark Hameroy's office, the estrangement between him and Eve.
 Once he started and almost cried out as he saw Eve leave the doctor's office after he himself had just passed out of the door.
 The fateful evening came again.
 He saw himself enter the house and vanish.
-But he knew that within he was ascending the silent, carpeted steps, sitting brooding over the letters, holding heroic debate with himself, opening the drawer —ah, the weapon still felt cold and heavy in his hand—the shining ring, the ring—the Ring of the Eternal occurrence.
+But he knew that within he was ascending the silent, carpeted steps, sitting brooding over the letters, holding heroic debate with himself, opening the drawer—ah, the weapon still felt cold and heavy in his hand—the shining ring, the ring—the Ring of the Eternal occurrence.

 The terrified old housekeeper telephoned to Dr. Hameroy and to Mrs. Sharrington.
 They came, as if by accident, together, and entered Sharrington's study—Mrs. Barbour remaining below.
 Dr. Hameroy ran to his friend's side and felt his pulse.